vmaiol/aidl-final-project/README.md

 For each of the 50 selected locations of the high-resolution dataset, an area of approximately 500x500 km centred around the location is selected from the low-resolution data and defined as input of the model.
 This input is used to predict the high-resolution value of precipitation.

 For each of the locations the next steps are followed:
-  - The low-resolution data consisting of 500x500 km around the location from ERA5 has been deseasonalized (removed the seasonal cycle to obtain anomalies) and normalized (to equate the different variables with very different values.
+  - The low-resolution data consisting of 500x500 km around the location from ERA5 has been deseasonalized (removed the seasonal cycle to obtain anomalies) and normalized (to equate the different variables with very different values).
 Then regrid the data from a 25 km resolution to a 2.5 km resolution.
 The data is stacked together with the elevation data (already at a 2.5 km resolution) with the land-ocean mask into an array of dimensions 8x201x201 of dimensions variable-latitude-longitude.
   - A similar process is applied to the high-resolution precipitation time series with deseasonalization and normalization.
   - A random selection of 100 days for each of the years of the time series (both high resolution and low resolution) is stored as one file, one file per day of the year.
 This selection of 100 days out of the available 365 days of the year helped to contain the size of the dataset.